NCC building class

 Can I combine two or multiple NCC building classes into one to simplify NCC energy compliance?

 The answer is yes.
-If parts of your building meet the following criteria, one might classify the minor parts of a story of a building in the same building classification as the major part of your building [NCC 2019 Vol 1.0 Part A6.0 (2)]:
+If parts of your building meet the following criteria, one might classify the minor parts of a story of a building in the same building classification as the major part of your building [NCC 2022 Vol 1.0, Part A6D12]:

-• Both building classes have to be inside the same story; and
+• Both building classes have to be inside the same storey; and

 • The minor use floor area is not bigger than 10%of the total floor area of the story.

-Also, rooms with general use like WC and rooms that contain mechanical, electrical or thermal facilities like plant rooms are all classified as the major part of the building [NCC 2019 Vol 1.0 Part A6.0 (4)].
+Also, rooms with general use, like rooms that contain mechanical, electrical or thermal facilities like plant rooms, are all classified as the major part of the building [NCC 2022 Vol 1.0 Part A6G1(3)].

 Note that NCC expects you to classify each part of the building according to its specific use and purpose, and each classification must comply with its requirements and conditions.